creatis-myriad/creatis-myriad.github.io/collections/_posts/2023-03-14-Deep-Label-Fusion.md

 # Notes

 * The model was implemented in PyTorch using functionalities from the MONAI project
-* The code for Deep Label Fusion is available on github : github.com/LongXie/DeepLabelFusion
+* The code for Deep Label Fusion is available on [github](github.com/LongXie/DeepLabelFusion)

 # Reminder: Multi-Atlas Segmentation